Peter Kolkay

 His first solo CD, called BassoonMusic was released in 2011 on CAG Records and spotlights works by 21st-century American composers.
 The BMI Foundation awarded Kolkay the Carlos Surinach Prize for outstanding service to American music by an emerging artist.

-Kolkay holds a doctorate degree from Yale University where he studied with Frank Morelli, a master's degree from the Eastman School of Music, where he was a student of John Hunt (bassoonist) and Jean Barr.
-Born in Naperville, IL, Mr. Kolkay was awarded has bachelor's degree at Lawrence University in Appleton, WI, studying with Monte Perkins.
+Kolkay holds a doctorate degree from Yale University where he studied with Frank Morelli, and a master's degree from the Eastman School of Music, where he was a student of John Hunt (bassoonist) and Jean Barr.
+Born in Naperville, IL, Kolkay was awarded a bachelor's degree in 1998 from Lawrence University in Appleton, WI, studying with Monte Perkins.